How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 nociceptors (pain receptors)

-autonomic nervous system fibres
+fibres of the autonomic nervous system

 If the defensive response cannot complete, the tissue remains slightly contracted.